naj1024/pyspectrum/README.md

     nmon    - monitoring tool

-## AD936x pluto XO support
+## Extra AD936x support

 We can add support for pluto frequency correction in ppm by adding the following to the file ad936x.py when pyadi-iio is installed.
 You should find the ad936x.py file under the adi directory in the site packages traversed by your environment.
 Insert the lines in the ad9364 class definitions.

+Check the DataSource_pluto.py source for other additions that can be added.

     @property
     def xo_correction(self):